Beauty Routine - Exfoliate! by watereverysunday on polyvore

 I actually did not expect anything from this serum as I bought on the hype and good reviews on amazon.
 However I was surprised by how it improved my dark spots and plumping skin with Hyaluronic Acid.
 Only thing it has sticky texture and burn sugar smell but my skin instant better the next morning.

 Garnier Clearly Brighter Overnight Leave-On Peel, $16.99 garnierusa.com or drug stores

 Lactic Acid - Lactic Acid found in milk and yogurt is one of AHAs.
-There are some lactic acid lotion that are effective for bumpy skins, also called chicken skins.
+There are some lactic acid lotion that are effective for bumpy skins, also called chicken or strawberry skins.